alphagov/paas-developer-docs/docs/deploying_apps/deploying_flask.md

 cf push APPNAME
 ```

-If you're going to set up a database you probably need to run `cf push --no-start` while you figure out how to get the database going.
+If you're going to set up a database, you probably need to run `cf push --no-start` while you figure out how to get the database going.

-## Setting Up the Database
+## Setting up the database

-You don't need a database to work with Flask but if you want to try, be sure to update this page with how you did it. **I'd start with reading [the database guide](/apps/databases/).**
+You don't need a database to work with Flask but if you want to try, be sure to update this page with how you did it. **We recommend that you start with reading [the database guide](/apps/databases/).**

 ### Running the app